-Mandated Treatment and Drug Courts: In partnership with Talbert House, we have been conducting evaluations of BJA and SAMHSA-funded treatment services delivered to individuals in court-supervised substance use treatment since 2012.
+Mandated Treatment: In partnership with Talbert House, we have been conducting evaluations of BJA and SAMHSA-funded treatment services delivered to individuals in court-supervised substance use treatment since 2012.
 Our current evaluation is projected through 2025.

-Diversion Programs: In partnership with the Hamilton Addiction Response Coalition, our team is currently conducting evaluations of Hamilton County, Ohio's law enforcement assisted diversion (LEAD) program and county-wide Quick Response team (QRT).
+Diversion, Deflection, and Harm Reduction Programs: In partnership with the Hamilton Addiction Response Coalition, our team is currently conducting BJA-funded evaluations of Hamilton County, Ohio's county-wide Quick Response Team (QRT), and Co-Responder Deflection Pilot.

 Strange, C. C., Manchak, S.M, Hyatt, J.M., Petrich, D. M., Desai, A., & Haberman, C. (2022).